informant-army/raven-grails/README.md

 Check [Raven-java](https://github.com/getsentry/raven-java) documentation to configure connection, protocol and async options in your DSN.
 If you are sending extra tags from the plugin for the exceptions, make sure to enable the corresponding tag on sentry tag settings for the particular project to see the tag as a filter on the exception stream on sentry.

-## Usage
+# Usage

-### Log4j Appender
+## Logback Appender

-The Log4j Appender is automatically configured by plugin, you have just to set enabled environments in `Config.groovy` file as shown in Configuration section.
+The Logback Appender is automatically configured by plugin, you have just to set enabled environments as shown in Configuration section.
 All application exceptions will be logged on sentry by the appender.
-The appender is configured to log just the ERROR, WARN and FATAL levels.
+The appender is configured to log just the `ERROR`, `WARN` and `FATAL` levels.
-To log manually just use the `log.error` method.
+To log manually just use the `log.error()` method.

-### ravenClient
+## ravenClient

 You also can use `raven` client to sent info messages to Sentry: